On Being Expelled from Peterson Academy – Part 2

 And it seems like an odd choice that they removed some of us but not others.

-There were others who spoke more directly to (and even tagged) Mikhaila and her husband Jordan in posts explaining why their choice to expel us was disappointing and troubling, but these students did not get expelled immediately (and some never got expelled at all).
+There were others who spoke more directly to (and even tagged) Mikhaila and her husband Jordan in posts explaining why their choice to expel us was disappointing and troubling, but these students did not get expelled immediately (and some were never expelled at all).

 Regarding those who had expressed their disapproval, the standards seemed to apply to some and not others.